kent-map/kent/theatre/canterbury-theatre.md

 <param ve-entity eid="Q618045" aliases="Margate">

 Canterbury has a long history of theatrical entertainment dating back to the Roman times.
-Between AD 80–90, an amphitheatre was built in the St. Margaret’s Street area where spectators could sit on a gravel bank to enjoy the performances (weather permitting).[^ref1] In the 3rd century, a ‘D’ shaped, Flavian style (AD 201-300) amphitheatre was built in the same location, which could seat around 3,000.[^ref2]
+Between AD 80–90, a theatre was built in the St. Margaret’s Street area where spectators could sit on a gravel bank to enjoy the performances (weather permitting).[^ref1] In the 3rd century, a ‘D’ shaped, Flavian style (AD 201-300) theatre with a wet weather awning was built in the same location, which could seat around 3,000.[^ref3]
 <br><br>
 By Anglo Saxon times, the amphitheatre along with many of the other city's buildings had decayed and the city lay abandoned.

-St Augustine and Church dramas

-In AD597, Saint Augustine landed in Kent and converted many to Christianity.

 Theodore of Tarsus, who was Archbishop of Canterbury from 668-690, banned all wandering players and condemned folk plays.
 He issued ecclesiastical laws condemning [Hoodening](/19c/19c-hoodening/) performances, most popular in East Kent around Christmastime.

 Around AD 1180, Canterbury’s Guild Hall was built on the corner of the High Street and Guildhall Street.
 Although, mainly used for municipal purposes, it occasionally held musical events.
+Thomas Sidney Cooper paid for the refurbishment of the Concert Rooms in the late 1850s with pale blue paper decorated with gold stars, gilt mouldings and white pilasters, as he hoped to provide a venue to rival the Orange Street Theatre.[^ref]

 By the 15th/16th century, Liturgical dramas were performed all over Britain.